ForksTwo/ForksTwo/README.md

 </p>

 #### Outside the bakery (and inside too)
-I mostly sit outside of the bakery with and in most cases you can see me in or somewhere surrounding the bush in this area.
+I mostly sit outside of the bakery and in most cases you can see me in or somewhere surrounding the bush in this area.

 Sometimes we like to collect messages from other people who is unaware that they're in the safe server.
 If they say it we repeat it. **But we mean no harm in a bad way tho and you can read more in the quotes hall of fame**